CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - The service OID MUST match that specified by the verifier.
    - The validity period MUST overlap with the verification time window, the X.509 certificate chain and the DNSSEC chain for at least one second.

-   If present, the member attribution attribute MUST be in the signed attributes of the SignerInfo structure, and its value MUST be a valid member name as specified in {{naming-conventions-and-restrictions}}.
+   If present, the member attribution attribute MUST be in the signed attributes of the SignerInfo structure, and its value MUST be a valid member name as specified in {{naming-considerations}}.
 If absent, the signer MUST be a member whose certificate meets the requirements specified in {{member-certificate}}.
 6. **Produce verification output:**
     - The organisation name without a trailing dot (e.g. `example.com`).
     - The member name (for users only, not for bots):